 All members are to be familiar with and adhere to the full terms of reference.

 Representation and make up

-The committee will consist of up to 15 community members and a minimum of 2 councillors.
+The committee consists of up to 15 community members and a minimum of 2 councillors.
 Support and assistance will be provided to the committee by one of our officers.